saminoorsyed/MASM/README.md

 PassingProcs:

-a Microsoft Macro assembly program that I wrote in the winter of 2022 in order to familiarize my self with parameter passing, base + offset referencing and merge sort.
+a Microsoft Macro assembly program that I wrote in the winter of 2022 in order to familiarize my self with parameter passing, base + offset referencing and the merge sort algorithm.
 It was fun getting to know how my computer works at a very low level!

 to see the program in action visit the following link @ youtube: https://www.youtube.com/watch?v=mh1c2OtJ5Tg